TIY-Austin-Front-End-Engineering/Curriculum/day-1.md

 		<body>

 An empty page would be pretty boring, so we'll add a paragraph of text, denoted by the paragraph (p) element.
 In most cases, any text you write inside of an element will show up on the page.
+There are a whole slew of other types of elements.
+[Mozilla](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) is a great resource for learning the purposes of all of the elements that go inside of the body element.

 			<p>Hello world!
 This is a HTML5 page.</p>